 CRYSTAL: Seiko 6105-correct hardlex crystal, no scratches or blemishes.

 BAND: This Seiko comes with an Uncle Seiko rubber strap, as well as a black nylon NATO strap - all with stainless-steel hardware.

 MOVEMENT: Original 6105 automatic movement, manufactured in March 1976.
-Watch received a full service in November 2020.
+We have fully serviced this watch.

 CROWN: Original crown, locks as designed.